Religious Education

 • Express ideas and insights about the nature, significance and impact of religions on the world

-RE links closely to our school drivers ‘VOICE’.
 Our TRUST values of Ambition, Bravery and Respect underpin our school ethos.
-We encourage our children to develop tolerance and respect of others’ views whilst being secure in the knowledge that their own views, opinions and feelings will be valued.
-Our children are taught to develop their knowledge and understanding of religions and worldviews, recognising their local, national and global contexts.
+We encourage our children to develop tolerance and respect of others’ views whilst being secure in the knowledge that their own views, opinions, and feelings will be valued.
+Our children are taught to develop their knowledge and understanding of religions and worldviews, recognising their local, national, and global contexts.
 Our children are taught to raise questions and be brave enough to express their own views and questions in response to the religions and cultures that they are learning about.
 Our curriculum celebrates the success of people from a wide variety of cultures and religions, showing children that these are not barriers to success and aspiration.

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
 Our R.E curriculum supports this aim by children being able to respectfully discuss their views and differences with one another.
 Our pupils understanding that their voice is a vital tool used to discuss and celebrate their diverse backgrounds, enables our pupils to have meaningful conversations, fostering an environment of mutual respect.